tymyrddin/red-app/source/docs/business/README.md

 ## What?

-Business logic flaws are often the most critical in terms of consequences, as they are deeply tied into the company's process.
+Business (application) logic flaws are often the most critical in terms of consequences, as they are deeply tied into the company's process.

 ## Why?